xpgram/advance-wars/src/00 - Todo List.md

 - [ ] I update a bunch of dependencies via Github's security-bot-thing, and now it runs slower.
 On my laptop, anyway.
 That's really irritating.

+- [ ] Infantry can temp high-vis by simply passing over a mountain.
+This is cool, but I wonder if they should have to commit to the mountain to get the bonus.
+What does the source game do?

 - [ ] The minimap view-mode button prompt needs some refinement: where should it be on small maps?

 - [ ] In shop mode, menu cursor forgets to turn on the first time.